jarad/jarad.github.com/courses/next_courses.md

 you should look for courses that say
 "May not be used for graduate credit in the Statistics MS and PhD degree programs" as these courses are meant for non-statistics graduate students.
-If the description includes this phrase, then you will be taking the course with statistics graduate students.
+If the description does not include this phrase, then you will be taking the course with statistics graduate students.